Fnykis/tvajlajt/README.md

 In the files there are some community created objectives.
 Add new ones or remove the ones you don't like.
 Follow the style of the other objectives but the ID _has_ to be unique.

 The server is not tested on other operating systems than MacOS.
 This readme will focus on how to run it on a Mac.
+The app is fiddly on mobile, maybe I'll do a responsive design later on.

+The devices that are not the server computer might have to access the app by the servers internal IP address (ie. _http://192.168.1.22/tvajlajt_).

 ## How to use
 * Install _nodejs_ (https://nodejs.org/en/)